Students Rejoice After Brigham Young University Begins Selling Caffeinated Soda

 “It’s nice to have a kick to start the day,” he said.

-“It’s a big day,” said Kiser.
+“It’s a big day,” Kiser said.
 “It’s the first day that Coke has come to BYU, so you have to partake.”

 Ashley Lee at The Daily Universe contributed reporting.